Croatia Island Hopping: Our 1-Week Sail Croatia Adriatic Sea Cruise by JetSettingFools.com

 Sea views aboard Almissa on Adriatic Sea Cruise

-Weather On Your Adriatic Sea Cruise
+Weather For Your Cruise

 Most cruises around the Dalmatian Islands set sail from May through September, when the weather is ideal for being on the water.
-Based on previous trips to Croatia, we booked our Sail Croatia Dubrovnik to Split Cruise for mid-May expecting ideal weather conditions.
-Unfortunately, the weather along the coast was wetter than usual, but we really only had one completely foul weather day (in Korcula Town).

 What To Pack For Adriatic Cruises in Croatia